-Describe the school's teacher mentoring program, including the rationale for pairings and planned mentoring activities
+3. Describe the school's teacher mentoring program, including the rationale for pairings and planned mentoring activities.

-All new teachers will receive a veteran mentor teachers, follow-up training and staff support.
+All new teachers will receive a veteran mentor teacher, follow-up training and staff support.
 Mentor and mentee are primarily paired based on the new teacher's subject area assignment.
 For example, a new science teacher will be paired with an experienced certified science teacher.
 The mentor and mentee will meet biweekly in a professional learning community to discuss evidence-based strategies for instruction.
 Time is also given for feedback, coaching and planning.

-Ambitious Instruction and Learning
+E. Ambitious Instruction and Learning

-Instructional Programs and Strategies
+1. Instructional Programs and Strategies

+a.
 Instructional Programs

-Describe how the school ensures its core instructional programs and materials are aligned to Florida's standards
+1. Describe how the school ensures its core instructional programs and materials are aligned to Florida's standards.

-Our Department PLC's (Professional Learning Communities) are set up by subject areas.
-The teachers meet monthly focusing on standards based instruction.
-They use their CMAPS to go through the standards and retrieve any resources needed.
-Each administrator is assigned to a subject so we are able to monitor that area.
-In addition to the PLC's we have data days where we supply substitutes for the teacher's so they are able to take the time to analyze their data and plan appropriate activities.
+Our departments are set up by subject areas.
+The teachers meet a minimum of once a month but most meet more often by grade level focusing on their standards based instruction.
+They use their course guides to go through the standards and retrieve any resources needed.
+Each administrator is assigned to a subject so we are able to monitor that area with the principal being the primary monitor.
+In addition to the department meetings, we have data days where we supply substitutes for the teacher's so they are able to take the time to analyze their data and plan appropriate activities.

+b.
 Instructional Strategies

-Describe how the school uses data to provide and differentiate instruction to meet the diverse needs of students.
-Provide examples of how instruction is modified or supplemented to assist students having difficulty attaining the proficient or advanced level on state assessments
+1. Describe how the school uses data to provide and differentiate instruction to meet the diverse needs of students.
+Provide examples of how instruction is modified or supplemented to assist students having difficulty attaining the proficient or advanced level on state assessments.

-Before the school year started, we looked at the data from the iReady test given the year before and assign certain classes based on their Reading and Math scores.
+Before the school year started, we looked at the data from the FSA and iReady tests given the year before and assign certain classes based on their Reading and Math scores.
 The students are placed in either a remediation class, regular class or advanced class.
 Throughout the year, teachers use progress monitoring tools to determine where the students are and what needs to be done to get them where they need to be.
 The teachers make adjustments within the classroom setting to fit the needs of most of their students.
 Some of those adjustments are reteaching a concept, giving more practice or enrichment activities for those that understand the concept and can go further in depth.

-Provide the following information for each strategy the school uses to increase the amount and quality of learning time and help enrich and accelerate the curriculum:
+2. Provide the following information for each strategy the school uses to increase the amount and quality of learning time and help enrich and accelerate the curriculum:

-Strategy: Extended School Day

-Minutes added to school year: 1,500
+Strategy: Extended School Day Minutes added to school year: 1,500